 Everyone loves sweet treats!
 Unfortunately for those vegetarian and vegan friends, sometimes it can be a little bit difficult to find home baking recipes that don’t call for a couple of eggs or some full-fat butter.
-However while it can sometimes be difficult, it is by no means impossible!
+That said, there are some amazing vegan egg alternatives as well as vegan chocolate and butter.
+Don’t think your baking options are limited if you’re a vegan as this isn’t true nowadays!
+The vegan market is saturated and this will only get better as time goes on.
+While vegan baking can sometimes be difficult, it is by no means impossible!
 With lent well underway, some of you may be taking up the challenge to see whether or not you can go Vegan, so we’ve taken a look at four fantastic sweet treats for you to get started.
 Or if you’re not vegan yourself, but you’re looking at earning some brownie points or doing something spontaneously nice for your vegan friends, these treats will also do swimmingly.

 - No-Bake Protein Bars

 Ingredients: 1 Tbsp raw almonds, 3 Tbsp vanilla vegan protein powder, 4 pitted Medjool dates, 125g almond butter.

 These almond butter bars are a fan favourite and are super easy to make.
 Simply mix your almond butter, dates and protein powder in a food processor until it is smooth.
 Add your almonds and blend until the almonds are broken up into little chunks.

 By now your mixture should be thick and ready to form.
 Add a little more protein powder if not.
 Now simply form them into bars or cookies or whatever you like and place them into the freezer overnight to harden them up.
 Voila!

 - Cinnamon Sugar Pumpkin Doughnuts